Who We Are: CPVT Divorce

 Each CPVT Professional is also a member of the International Academy of Collaborative Professionals (IACP), which is a global resource for Vermont’s collaborative practice.
 This means that Collaborative Divorce Vermont Professionals have unique access to national and international colleagues for resources, training, and client-centered professional growth.

-When you choose Collaborative Divorce Vermont Professional, you choose a highly qualified attorney, mental health professional, and/or financial professional who is committed to the highest standards and ethical practice of Collaborative Divorce in Vermont.
+When you choose Collaborative Divorce Vermont Professional, you choose a highly qualified attorney, mental health neutral, and/or financial neutral who is committed to the highest standards and ethical practice of Collaborative Divorce in Vermont.
 Your CPVT Professional will help you decide if the collaborative process is right for your family, which includes ensuring you understand all of your options in separating or getting divorced.